UKHomeOffice/lev-api-stress/README.md

    - config for the phases
    - payload parameters (the information to match)
    - scenarios (what requests to send, and how responses are processed)
- - an extra file supplied to `./entrypoint.sh`, with authentication details:
+ - a [Config file] supplied to `./entrypoint.sh`, with authentication details:
    - an endpoint for the target service
    - an authorization token
    - SSL certificate information
    - files with search terms

+### Config file
+An example config file is provided (`./config-example.template.conf`).
+This shows and describes the supported configuration options.
+Copies of this file can be created in a config directory (`./config`) if you wish, as this folder is ignored by git.
+Obviously **DO NOT commit potentially sensitive information to github**!!
+The necessary `.crt` and `.key` files can also be placed in the `./config` directory.

 ### A note about scenarios
 Each scenario defines a type of dummy user action which Artillery will mimic